Land Use Code Amendments

 Commercial Setbacks Code Amendment (City File CA 20-5)

-This City-initiated land use code amendment proposes to establish a minimum building setback for development on commercially zoned property with the goal to create vibrant walkable streetscapes in Eugene’s commercial areas.
-For context, the Eugene Zoning Map shows the location of commercially zoned properties in Eugene.
+At the July 26, 2021 work session, the City Council adopted Ordinance No. 20657 to establish a minimum building setback for development on commercially zoned property with the goal to create vibrant walkable streetscapes in Eugene's commercial areas.
+For context, the Eugene Zoning Map show the location of commercially zoned properties in Eugene.

-- Apply only to new buildings and linear expansion of existing buildings on commercially zoned property.
+- Applies only to new buildings and linear expansion of existing buildings on commercially zoned property.

-- Require a minimum setback of 3 feet for property zoned C-3 Major Commercial, and 5 feet for property zoned C-2 Community Commercial.
+- Requires a minimum setback of 3 feet for property zoned C-3 Major Commercial, and 5 feet for property zoned C-2 Community Commercial.

-- Add landscaping, and hardscaping or pedestrian amenity requirements for minimum setback areas of all commercially zoned properties.
+- Adds landscaping, and hardscaping or pedestrian amenity requirements for minimum setback areas of all commercially zoned properties.

-- Allow for an adjustment review process when a proposal responds to the intent of the code and creatively meets or exceeds the development standards.
+- Allows for an adjustment review process when a proposal responds to the intent of the code and creatively meets or exceeds the development standards.